bebo-dot-dev/m3u-epg-editor/README.md

   --channels [CHANNELS], -c [CHANNELS]
                         Individual channels in the m3u to discard --range [RANGE], -r [RANGE]
-                        An optional range window (in hours) to consider when adding programmes to the epg --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]
+                        An optional range window to consider when adding programmes to the epg --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]
                         The optional desired sort order for channels in the generated m3u --tvh_offset [TVH_OFFSET], -t [TVH_OFFSET]
-                        An optional offset value applied to the Tvheadend tvh-chnum attribute within each channel group --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
+                        An optional offset value applied to the Tvheadend tvh-chnum attribute within each channel group --no_tvg_id, -nt      Optionally allow channels with no tvg-id attribute to be considered as valid channels --no_epg, -ne         Optionally prevent the download of and the creation of any EPG xml data --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
                         The output folder where retrieved and generated file are to be stored --outfilename [OUTFILENAME], -f [OUTFILENAME]